There's a Fungus Among Us!

 If you have followed all of these tips and you still have fungus, or if you don’t have the time or energy it takes to maintain a healthy lawn on your own, give us a call.

 Here at Hoffer Pest Solutions, we are experts at lawn care and can help you avoid diseased lawns and properly treat the diseases that may already exist there.
-Our highly trained and experienced technicians can quickly identify disease, safely eradicate it, and help you to avoid it in the future.
+Our highly trained and experienced professionals can quickly identify disease, safely eradicate it, and help you to avoid it in the future.
 If your lawn needs help, call us today and experience the difference the Hoffer solution will make.
 You will be glad you did!

 Categories: